SERVICES

 Concussions can occur at any age, from a variety of causes, including:

-• Motor vehicle collisions (e.g. head impact, whiplash)
+Motor vehicle collisions (e.g. head impact, whiplash)

-• Work accidents (e.g. falls, head trauma)
+Work accidents (e.g. falls, head trauma)

-• Sports injury to the head or neck
+Sports injury to the head or neck

-• Violent events
+Violent events or physical assault

 Recovery from a concussion can take several weeks to several months and sometimes years, depending on many factors, including severity of the injury and the age of the person affected.

-Signs and Symptoms
+Signs and Symptoms of a Concussion

 There are many symptoms related to concussion, and they can affect your physical, emotional, and mental well-being.
 Some symptoms occur immediately, some a few hours after the injury, and some show up months or years after a concussion.